t4d-wintellectnow/apollo-react-starter-project/README.md

 ### FAQ

-1. If you have another version of Node.js installed on your system, then I recommend installing [NVM](https://github.com/creationix/nvm) (for Mac & Linux) or [NVM-Windows](https://github.com/coreybutler/nvm-windows).
+**Question 1.** If you have another version of Node.js installed on your system, then I recommend installing [NVM](https://github.com/creationix/nvm) (for Mac & Linux) or [NVM-Windows](https://github.com/coreybutler/nvm-windows).
 Both tools support the installation of multiple versions of Node.js and provide tools for easily switching between those versions.
 Using these tools, installing Node.js version 8 or later without losing your older version should be possible.
 This course does not provide support for these tools, the course only suggests using them if needed.

-1. The default ports number for the three server applications are as follows:
+**Question 2.** The default ports number for the three server applications are as follows:

   - Web Server: 3000
   - GraphQL Server: 3030